Penrorth History, Family Crest & Coats of Arms

 Early History of the Penrorth family

-Another 205 words (15 lines of text) covering the years 1692, 1777 and 1904 are included under the topic Early Penrorth History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Penrorth research.
+Another 81 words (6 lines of text) covering the years 1692, 1777 and 1904 are included under the topic Early Penrorth History in all our PDF Extended History products and printed products wherever possible.

 Penrorth Spelling Variations

 The Welsh have an extremely large amount of spelling variations of their native surnames to their credit.
 As time progressed, the old Brythonic names of Wales were recorded in English, which was especially problematic since the English language had extreme difficulty recording the highly inflected sounds of Cymraeg.
 Spelling variations were, however, also carried out according to an individual's design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by spelling variations of one's name.
 The spelling variations of the name Penrorth have included Penrice, Penrise and others.